PBertinJohannet/Mona/test/gadts/MoreComplexType.md

 ## Should refuse

-refuse coz subpattern C a b does not cover all type possibles (a != C a b)
+refuse because subpattern C a b does not cover all type possibles (a != C a b)
 ```
 data Bool =
   | True = Bool;